Tribler/trustchain-superapp/currencyii/README.md

 - [Threshold Signatures](https://suredbits.com/schnorr-applications-threshold-signatures/)
 - [Schnorr Applications Frost](https://suredbits.com/schnorr-applications-frost/)

 These documents explain the different ways of constructing multisig transactions with Taproot.
-At the time of writing, MuSig (which is n-n, meaning n users need to commit n valid signatures) was the only feasable option to implement.
-It was acadamically reviewed, had libraries and several code reviews and did not have any major risks exposed with it's protocol.
+At the time of writing, MuSig (which is n-n, meaning n users need to commit n valid signatures) was the only feasible option to implement.
+It was academically reviewed, had libraries and several code reviews and did not have any major risks exposed with it's protocol.
 Ideally, we want t-n, meaning only t &lt;= n users need to commit a valid signature.
 We identified FROST (which can be seen as the brother of MuSig) as the best candidate at that time.
 But FROST was not acadamically reviewed yet and the ZCash foundation (by which the protocol was developed) did not have a security audit for the protocol yet.
 We found implementing FROST therefore too much of a risk, but are hoping that in the future (maybe when you read this) it is reviewed and secure for implementation.

 t-n transactions allow the DAO to fulfill it's actual purpose: only a percentage of users need to approve a transaction (and share their signatures) to allow a transaction to happen.
 Furthermore, when configured by the original DAO creator, it also allows n-n.
 This means that you have full flexibility, which MuSig does not have.